anant-sogani/sa/README.md

 half of the total run time.

 1. The evaluation of `(rand() / RAND_MAX) < exp(- dH / T)`.
-2. Spin save, and the associated energy contribution updates for neighboring particles.
+2. Spin save and the associated energy contribution updates for neighboring particles.

 Possible solutions.